borntocompile/bowling-score/README.md

 ### Example
 An example script is included, it can be found at `MFG.Bowling.Example`
-Attatch the Example MonoBehaviour to a GameObject in your scene and run the game.
+Attach the Example MonoBehaviour to a GameObject in your scene and run the game.
 Check the console for the logs of what happened in the game.
 A `perfectGame` option is available to simulate every turn as a strike.